 Manually updating an old-style traceability matrix is not only cumbersome and time consuming, it leaves open the risk for human error.
 In the development of safety-critical products like medical devices and airplanes, this risk isn’t acceptable.
 And it’s difficult to prove to an auditor that you got it right.

 Key to managing requirements traceability is the ability to view source requirements and their related items downstream to lower-level requirements and then back to the source, and know the status of those items at each step of the product development process.
-And because this data may be stored in multiple systems, it’s key to be able to connect tools via open APIs and automatically pull data into a single actionable system with visualized coverage of these trace relationships.
+Because this data may be stored in multiple systems, it’s key to be able to connect tools via open APIs and automatically pull data into a single actionable system with visualized coverage of these trace relationships.

-3. Connect data, conversations and decisions in a single system in the product development process.
+3. Connect data, conversations, and decisions in a single system in the product development process.

 Being able to visualize coverage of trace relationships is imperative.
 But what happens when you find a gap, or a test is failing?
 The ability to confer and collaborate with the people connected to the requirement right in the system allows you to capture decisions and actions and keep that information associated with the requirement.
 Down the road, if you need to revisit decisions, all data is stored and easy to find.

-With this managers can, for example, verify that their requirements are connected to downstream test cases and see what percentage of those tests have passed.
+With this information managers can, for example, verify that their requirements are connected to downstream test cases and see what percentage of those tests have passed.
 In a system of action, every test case has a comment and activity stream accessible to all users.
-Testers and contributors can capture decisions, answer questions and resolve issues transparently and responsively.
+Testers and contributors can capture decisions, answer questions, and resolve issues transparently and responsively.

 4. Conduct formal reviews in compliance with internal controls or industry regulations with built-in reporting.